-This is an easy recipe for Chicken Tikka Masala--chicken marinated in yogurt and spices and then served in a tomato cream sauce.
+Chicken tikka masala made easy with this great-tasting recipe — simply marinate chicken breast in yogurt and spices and then simmer in a tomato cream sauce.
 Serve with rice or warm pita bread.

-This is an easy recipe for Chicken Tikka Masala--chicken marinated in yogurt and spices and then served in a tomato cream sauce.
+Chicken tikka masala made easy with this great-tasting recipe — simply marinate chicken breast in yogurt and spices and then simmer in a tomato cream sauce.
 Serve with rice or warm pita bread.

 This is excellent, tastes just like at our local restaurant.
 I made the following changes: for the marinade I used 5 tsp of garam masala in place of the cumin/cinnamon/cayenne (it's a mixture of these spices and others.)
 I only used 1 tsp of pepper and 1 tsp of salt plus added two crushed garlic cloves.
 I marinated all day.
 For the sauce I added one chopped onion and my spice mixture was 1 tsp cumin, 1 tsp paprika, 2 tsp garam masala, no salt.
 I excluded the jalapeno but added a dash of cayenne.
 Wonderful!
 The second time I made it I doubled the sauce to have lots of extra to top our basmati rice.Read More